Conformal blocks attached to twisted groups: Factorization rules and propagation of vacua

 Under these conditions we notice that $\hB$ acts on each $\W_j$ since ${\sigma_{n+j}}^*\pi^*\hB$ maps naturally to ${\sigma_{{n+j}}}^*\h$ and the latter acts on $\W_j$ by definition.

 \begin{prop} The inclusions $\W_j \to \Hhn{\W_j}$ induce an isomorphism of $\Oo_S$-modules. \end{prop}

-\proof We sketch here the main ideas of the proof, using the same techniques of the original one \cite[Proof of Proposition 2.3]{beauville1994conformal}.
+\proof We sketch here the main ideas of the proof, using the same techniques used by Beauville in \cite[Proof of Proposition 2.3]{beauville1994conformal}.
 By induction it is enough to prove the assertion for $m=1$, so that we need to prove that the inclusion $\W \to \Hhn{\W}$ induces an isomorphism